upoudel888/Quotes/README.md

-# Quotes
+# Quotes ( Frontend )

 ## Anonymously Share Wisdom

-Quotes is a React-powered platform (Just Frontend)enabling users to anonymously post and discover impactful quotes from famous personalities.
+Quotes is a React-powered platform enabling users to anonymously post and discover impactful quotes from famous personalities.
 Embrace motivation through the power of shared wisdom.

 ### Features: